A Novel Model for 3D Motion Planning for a Generalized Dubins Vehicle with Pitch and Yaw Rate Constraints: Introduction

 Simple kinematic models have also been used to tackle the 3D problem, where, similar to the 2D problem, the generated path can be tracked using a lower-level controller \cite{path_generation_tracking_3D}.
 Because these paths can be computed very quickly, they can be combined with algorithms such as Rapidly Exploring Random Tree (RRT) to find feasible, obstacle-avoiding routes \cite{rick_lind}.
 This method has also been experimentally demonstrated using an ARDrone in \cite{path_planning_3D_Dubins_saripalli}.

 To our knowledge, the first exploration of the 3D problem was by Sussman \cite{sussman_3D}.
 The author showed that the optimal path is of type $CSC,$ $CCC,$ or a degenerate\footnotemark version of these paths, or a helicoidal arc to connect a given location and heading direction\footnotemark.
-Unlike the 2D problem, there may exist infinitely many $CSC$ paths between the initial and final configurations since the plane containing the $C$ segments can be freely chosen.
+Unlike the 2D problem, there are infinitely many $C$ segments since the plane containing the segment can be arbitrarily picked; due to the tangential $S$ segment, many (finite) solutions may exist.
+Conditions exist for which infinitely many $CSC$ paths exist, such as those shown in \cite{analytic_solution_3D}.
 Hence, efficient construction of $CSC$ paths has been explored in the literature.
 In \cite{optimal_geometrical_path_in_3D}, a $CSC$ path was constructed for instances where the initial and final locations are spaced sufficiently far apart using geometric and numerical approaches.
 In a later work \cite{optimal_path_planning_aerial_vehicle_3D}, the authors adopted this path as an initial guess for a nonlinear optimization problem that was solved using a multiple-shooting method to improve the solution.
 The $CSC$ path construction was addressed in \cite{analytic_solution_3D} as an inverse kinematics problem for a five degrees-of-freedom robotic manipulator.
-Analytical solutions were obtained for the path parameters to improve computational efficiency.
+Analytical solutions were obtained for the path parameters to improve computational efficiency. $CSC$ path construction was also recently addressed in~\cite{reparametrization_3D_Dubins}.
+In that work, the authors parametrized the path in terms of two variables and performed a numerical search, utilizing off-the-shelf solvers assisted by derived gradients to construct the path.